Ajaidi1/exommerce_agent/customer_inquiry_agent/instructions.md

    - Provide relevant recommendations when appropriate

 5. For general questions:
-   - Use the getFAQ tool to provide standard answers to common questions
+   - Use the FileSearch tool to search through documentation and FAQs
+   - Provide relevant and accurate information from the documentation
    - Customize responses to the specific context when necessary

 6. For complex issues or when unable to resolve: